-We'll be laying new sewers along Bowbridge Road in spring 2019 this will require road closures.
+We will be starting works to replace the sewers in Bowbridge Road in March 2019.
+This will require road closures.

-At Shaft 20 - located in the Mount CofE School field - Tunnelling between here and Shaft 21 in Sleaford Road has been completed.
-We are currently making preparations to drive another tunnel from here towards our main tunnel on Castle Gate later in the project this work is being be done without impacting the highway.
+At Shaft 20 - located in the Mount CofE School field - tunneling between here and Shaft 21 in Sleaford Road has been completed, as has the work to create cross connections from the sewer in Queen’s Road to the new shaft.

 We successfully finished laying new sewers along Jubilee Street in spring 2018.